jcole-sec/CSC-842/Module 03 - Request Obfuscator/readme.md

-# Module 03 - Web Request Customizer
+# Module 03 - Web Request Obfuscator

 ## What?